Chapter 8: React Implementation with Hooks

 ) {

-const data = useObservable(viewModel.data$, null);
+const data = useSignal(viewModel.data$);

-const isLoading = useObservable(viewModel.isLoading$, false);
+const isLoading = useSignal(viewModel.isLoading$);

-const error = useObservable(viewModel.error$, null);
+const error = useSignal(viewModel.error$);

 useEffect(() => {